ampproject/amp.dev/README.md

 $ npm install
 ```

-Get a Github client id and secret:
+Get a GitHub client id and secret:

 Out of the box, the reference docs are not bundled with the rest of the documentation.
-We'll fetch them via Github, and the only thing you have to do is the following:
+We'll fetch them via GitHub, and the only thing you have to do is the following:

-  1. Register for a Github application [here](https://github.com/settings/applications/new)
+  1. Register for a GitHub application [here](https://github.com/settings/applications/new)
   2. Find the client id and secret
   3. In your shell, export the id as `AMP_DOC_ID` and the secret as `AMP_DOC_SECRET`